 Common Core State Standards as well as early learning standards from several states helped inform the scope and sequence of our learning standards, and they’re backed by experts in each domain/content area.*

-Add to this a healthy dose of running, jumping and movement to keep them active and you start to see why KinderCare is a true leader in early childhood education.
+Add to this a healthy dose of running, jumping and movement to keep children active and you start to see why KinderCare is a true leader in early childhood education.

 Our Preschool Program Features